 3.4 Number of Non-Effective Tillers Hill-1

 Nitrogen level had non-significant effect on the number of non-effective tiller hill-1.
 The highest number of non-effective tiller hill-1 (1.10) was recorded from N4.
 On the other hand, the lowest number of non-effective tiller hill-1 (0.971) was observed from N2 (Table 1).
-It was observed that different spacing had non-significantly effect on the number of effective tiller hill-1 (Table 2).
+It was observed that different spacing had non-significant effect on the number of effective tiller hill-1 (Table 2).
 The highest number of non-effective tiller hill-1 1.28 was obtained with the spacing S2 (20 cm × 15 cm).
 On the other hand, the lowest number of non-effective tiller hill-1 0.906 was found from S3 (25 cm × 15 cm) spacing.
 The interaction effect between nitrogen level and spacing was not significant effect on the number of non-effective tiller hill-1.
-From the experimental result, it showed that the highest number of non-effective tiller hill-1 1.81 was recorded from N4S2.
+From the experimental results, it showed that the highest number of non-effective tiller hill-1 1.81 was recorded from N4S2.
 The lowest number 0.710 with the combination of N4S4 (Table 3).

 3.5 Number of Grains Panicle-1

 Nitrogen level did significantly influence the number of grains panicle-1.
 However, apparently the highest number of grains panicle-1 (80.98) in N3 (Table 1).
 On the other hand, the lowest number of grains panicle-1 (77.53) was observed from N1 which is identical to N2 and N4 respectively.
-This result might be showed that, very low or excess amount of nitrogen enhance lower number of grains panicle-1 (Paul et al., 2017).
+This result might be showed that, very low or excess amount of nitrogen enhances lower number of grains panicle-1 (Paul et al., 2017).
 Number of grains panicle-1 significantly influenced by different plant spacing (Table 2).
 The highest number of grains panicle-1 (82.54) was recorded from spacing S4 (20 cm × 20 cm).
 On the other hand, the lowest number of grains panicle-1 75.60 was found from S1 (15 cm × 15 cm) spacing.
 Here spacing between S1 and S3, S2 and S3 had not differ significantly.
 Interaction effect of nitrogen level and spacing showed non-significant effect on the number of grains panicle-1.
 Result showed that the highest number of grains panicle-1 85.23 was recorded from N3S4 and lowest one was 74.16 with the combination of N4S1 (Table 3).
-Among of the all combination there is no significant interaction effect on number of grains panicle-1.
+Among the all combination there is no significant interaction effect on number of grains panicle-1.

 3.6 Number of Sterile Spikelete Panicle-1